SaltyAom/mobius/README.md

 Made possible by Template Literal and various dark magic.

 ### Known Caveat:
+- Comment must not have "{}" (bracket) otherwise type will not be resolved
 - Nested fragment is not supported
 - TypeScript has limited total stack, pass around ~8-9 locs / 14k generated around ~900 types (compacted, only types)